 The common symptoms of milk fever in dogs include:

 - increased thirst and urination

-Treatment for milk fever can often be solved by calcium replacement therapies.
-You can help your mama dog avoid milk fever by providing her with a high-quality diet throughout the duration of her pregnancy and lactation and avoid supplementing her with calcium during her pregnancy as this can cause milk fever.
+Treatment for milk fever in dogs can often be solved by calcium replacement therapies.
+You can help your mama dog avoid milk fever by providing them with a high-quality diet throughout their pregnancy and lactation and avoid supplementing them with calcium during their pregnancy as this can cause milk fever.

-Another method to know if your dog has a fever is through touch.
+Another method how to tell if a dog has a fever without a thermometer is through touch.
 Though this is not the best option, this can come in handy especially in emergencies.
-To do this, you can check on the following body parts and what to look for:
+To do this, you can check on the following body parts and know what to look for: